-*NEW* The botanical recording event of the year is almost fully booked.
-Just two twin rooms remain for the Kerry BSBI event, 1st-5th June on the stunning Dingle peninsula, Co.
-Kerry.
-Open to all, whether seasoned recorders, botanical beginners or improvers.
-You don't even need to be a BSBI member!
-The event is aimed at helping with recording for Atlas 2020.
-Accommodation for participants is at the Harbour House Guesthouse on the Maharees peninsula (or just come along for daytime sessions - these are free of charge).
+The botanical recording event of the year has now ended but you can read all about the #KerryBSBIevent by clicking this link or this link.
+It ran from 1st-5th June on the stunning Dingle peninsula, Co.
+Kerry and was open to all, whether seasoned recorders, botanical beginners or improvers.
+You didn't even need to be a BSBI member!
+The event was aimed at helping with recording for Atlas 2020 and we can report that more that 45 participants managed to collect more than 5,700 records over the course of the event.

 Right-click to download the flyer and booking form.
-Contact leader Rory Hodd to book those last two twin rooms - more here.
-He and Caroline Mhic Daeid, fellow County Recorder for Kerry, will be present throughout as will BSBI Irish Officer Maria Long.
+Leader Rory Hodd and Caroline Mhic Daeid, fellow County Recorder for Kerry, were present throughout, as was BSBI Irish Officer Maria Long.
 So lots of help and support on offer!
-Follow the action on Twitter via the #KerryBSBIevent hashtag

 New Year Plant Hunt 2017

 Irish stats for 2017 coming soon!
 In 2016, there were:

 - 18 VCs with data submitted

 We know that many people again took part in 2017, and well done to each and every one of you, no matter how long or short your list was!
 Read about how Irish recorders got on here and here.
 Visit the New Year Plant Hunt page to see updates on the 2017 survey.
 More details to follow and keep an eye on our New Year Plant Hunt Twitter feed here.

 Cork Recording Event

 The event was really great fun, with targeted recording in some of the most spectacular scenery in Ireland, rough crew teams tackling mountains, and evening activities too!
 We were based in the Gaeltacht (Irish-speaking) village of Ballyvourney, at the beautiful Mills Inn.